OffchainLabs/community-helm-charts/charts/relay/README.md

 ### Examples

-Runninng a relay for a network other than Arbitrum One requires setting the chain id.
+Running a relay for a network other than Arbitrum One requires setting the chain id.
 For instance, to run a relay for Arbitrum Sepolia.

 ```console
 helm install <my-release> offchainlabs/relay \